 This leads me to speculate: Maybe the reasons why we minister to children aren’t God’s primary purpose for children’s ministry.
 Maybe all the good we’ve been doing in children’s ministry falls short of God’s best.
 And maybe we need a higher purpose for children’s ministry.Maybe the reasons why we minister to children aren't God's primary purpose for children's ministry.
 Click To Tweet

-So what could the higher purpose for children’s ministry be?
+So what could the higher purpose of children’s ministry be?
 While writing this article, I received e-News from Tom Victor, president of The Great Commission Coalition, in which he said, “God whispered to my heart during a time of worshiping and thanksgiving in Jakarta.
 ‘Tom, you haven’t seen anything yet!’
 Other leaders in the room had similar impressions from God.
 I believe it’s a word not just for me … but for his Church around the world.”

 If we “haven’t seen anything yet,” then what does God want us to see?
 Is it possible for children’s ministry to be something other than it is right now?
 I hope it is.
 For if we stick with what we’ve got, then the future will arguably be no more than an ongoing miserable slide into mediocrity.